-Under the Information Privacy Act 2009 and the Right to Information Act 2009 the Department of Community Safety (DCS) is responsible for ensuring personal information holdings are appropriately managed and protected.
+Under the Information Privacy Act 2009 and the Right to Information Act 2009 the Department of Justice and Attorney-General (DJAG) is responsible for ensuring personal information holdings are appropriately managed and protected.
 Privacy is about protecting the personal information of individuals.
 The Information Privacy Act 2009 provides for access and amendment rights for personal information held by the Government.

 Obligations about the collection, use, storage and disclosure of personal information are provided in the Information Privacy Principles now included in the Information Privacy Act 2009.

 These Information Privacy Principles were originally contained within Information Standard 42 - Information Privacy (IS42).
 IS42 has now been superseded by the Information Privacy Act 2009.

 The 11 Information Privacy Principles established under IS42 have been reworded but retained in Schedule 3 of the Information Privacy Act 2009.